mulka/ploverwiki/Stenotype-Mnemonics-for-Beginners-(English).md

 * Layered "xcf" image files editable in [GIMP](https://www.gimp.org/) are available [here](https://www.dropbox.com/sh/h1ytoo3kydwi8hn/AABXtMzt2gH3TZlhCrTbjeB_a?dl=0) if you want to put in some of your own mnemonics.
 * The best mnemonics are always the ones you make up yourself.
 So feel encouraged to make your own mnemonic sketches, or modify the xcf file with your favorite sound/image associations.
 * Info about mnemonic methods: [ArtOfMemory](http://artofmemory.com/) , [JoshFoerTEDTalk](https://www.ted.com/talks/joshua_foer_feats_of_memory_anyone_can_do?language=en), [WorldMemoryChampionships](https://en.wikipedia.org/wiki/World_Memory_Championships) ,
-* The images provided are for education etc, "[fair use](https://en.wikipedia.org/wiki/Fair_use)".
-But other than that, feel free to use and abuse.  :)
+* I guess some of the source images included in the mnemonic montages are under education etc, "[fair use](https://en.wikipedia.org/wiki/Fair_use)".
+But other than that, feel free to use and abuse.
+Public domain for any of my contributions!  :)